Home

 Symptoms of Manic Depression

-There are different symptoms of Manic Depression (Bipolar) that vary with the types of manic depression: Severe Mania (abnormally elevated mood) Hypomania (mild to moderate mania), mild depression, major or clinical depression, and a combined state of depression and mania, the most dangerous of all because of an increased risk of suicide.
+There are different symptoms of Manic Depression (Bipolar Disorder) that vary with the type of manic depression: Severe Mania (abnormally elevated mood) Hypomania (mild to moderate mania), mild depression, major or clinical depression, and a combined state of depression and mania, the most dangerous of all because of an increased risk of suicide.

 What is Manic Depression?